 Many believe that the first Thanksgiving was in 1621.
 It became official in 1863

-As you’ve likely heard, the whole Pilgrims-and-Indians’ first Thanksgiving tale is more legend than fact.
+As you’ve likely heard, the Pilgrims and Indians’ first Thanksgiving tale is more legend than fact.
 Yes, English colonists and Wampanoag Native Americans got together for a harvest festival in 1621.

 However, Thanksgiving as a national holiday was not suggested until the mid-1800s.
 Sarah J. Hale, the editor of Godey’s Lady’s Book, a popular magazine for women in 19th century America, campaigned for years to make Thanksgiving a nationally observed holiday.
 She wrote to Lincoln on September 28, 1863, and urged him to issue a proclamation.
 Hale mentioned in her letter that having such a national day of Thanksgiving would establish a “great Union Festival of America.”

-At the same time that he wrote his proclamation about this national holiday, he was penning the first versions of his famous Gettysburg Address.
-The Thanksgiving Holiday proclamation was issued on October 3, 1863, and the New York Times published the text of the proclamation.
+At the same time he wrote his proclamation about this national holiday, he was penning the first versions of his famous Gettysburg Address.
+The Thanksgiving Holiday proclamation was issued on October 3, 1863, and the New York Times published the text of the Thanksgiving Proclamation.

 Here is Lincoln’s 1863 Thanksgiving Proclamation